iac-reshaping/devtools/README.md

 In this lab, you will install the tools needed for both the labs and coursework.

-At the end of the lab you will have installed the following tools
+At the end of the lab you will have installed the following tools:

 - [VS Code](https://code.visualstudio.com/Download)
 - [Verilator](https://github.com/verilator/verilator) which converts SystemVerilog HDL into a C++ equivalent model